 - Asking employees questions, such as through regular aviation safety surveys

 - Engaging employees by simply talking to them and knowing who they are on a first name basis

 - Receiving input from employees through safety meetings, safety communications, and safety surveys

 Basically, transparency = feeling involved = participation = reduced resistance.

-By starting an SMS implementation with the goal for transparency, there will naturally be a smoother transition toward the new way of doing business.
-SMS are a new way of doing business.
+By starting an SMS implementation with the goal of transparency, there will naturally be a smoother transition toward the new way of doing business.
+SMS is a new way of doing business.
 For safety cultures that distrust management, transparency may seem like a con.
 This is an incredibly important point.
 Management's gestures toward a transparent safety culture must appear genuine, and not contrived to merely satisfy management's need to get "that SMS thing implemented."